jyang759/JIE-3331/README.md

 - Change font Color
 - Use spell check
 ## Bug Fixes
-- Save As button now works for newly created files
+- Save button now works for newly created files
 ## Known Issues
 - Closing last open window creates a new window
 - Font, color, and tab size are changed for all windows